GenHSI: Controllable Generation of Human-Scene Interaction Videos: Unnatural Avatar Appearance

 \section{Unnatural Avatar Appearance}

 One of the limitations of our work is that the avatar often looks ``plastic'' in the generated video, due to the independent modeling between the 3D Gaussian Avatar and the 3D Gaussian scene.
 Although these lighting differences between the scene and the avatar are not the problem we focused on, we now include a harmonization step~\cite{Harmonizer} that significantly improves appearance (\cref{fig:harmonization}).
 We also believe that this problem can eliminate artifacts in most existing composition image harmonization methods through post-processing.
+Sometimes, the human scale in the generated video is implausible which is the limitation of the image inpainting model.